mongodb/docs/source/includes/list-table-alert-notification-methods.rst

      - Description

-   * - Group
+   * - Project

-     - Sends the alert to a group, either by email or SMS. :guilabel:`SMS` uses the number configured for each user's account.
+     - Sends the alert to a project, either by email or SMS. :guilabel:`SMS` uses the number configured for each user's account.
 To send to specific roles, deselect :guilabel:`All Roles` and select the roles.